-Constantine the Great (Feb.
-27, c.
-272/273 - May 22, 337)
+Constantine the Great (27 Feb c.
+272/273 – 22 May 337)

 Constantine received a formal education at Diocletian’s court where he learnt Latin and Greek and was able to mix with a variety of pagan and Christian scholars.
 However, the time was also a period of widespread persecution of Christians.
-In 303, Dioceltian began the great persecution of Christians which led to widespread arrests, executions, and destruction of Church property.
-Constantine would later claim he opposed those measures, though it is more likely likely he did nothing.
+In 303, Diocletian began the great persecution of Christians which led to widespread arrests, executions, and destruction of Church property.
+Constantine would later claim he opposed those measures, though it is more likely that he did nothing.

 In 305, Constantine left the confines of Galerius court and joined his father in Britain, where he made a base in York.
 On the death of his father, Constantine was declared Augustus, a decision reluctantly accepted by Galerius.

 There then followed years of turmoil and civil war in which Constantine found himself fighting opponents to Roman rule, but also from within different Roman factions.

 Constantine was a great military commander winning major victories over the Franks and Alamanni in 306-08, and later against the Visigoths in 332 and the Sarmatians in 334.
 This strengthened his political strength as he came to be viewed as someone who could unite the fracturing Roman Empire.

 The Battle of Milvian Bridge

 On 28 October 312, the forces of Maxentius met Constantine’s forces on the river Tiber.
 Constantine’s army was outnumbered 2:1.
 But, legends state that in the night he had a significant dream, where he had a vision of Jesus and was told to use the Christian cross.
 Constantine made his soldiers go into battle with the sign of Chi-Rho, the first two letters of Christ’s name in Greek (Christian cross) and he made a promise that if successful in battle, he would adopt Christianity.